Skip to content

 1. Open the PDF in Preview.

-4. Open the copy, choose Tools → Show Inspector → More Info when available, and compare fields.
+4. Open the copy and compare Tools → Show Inspector → More Info when available.

-For image-heavy PDF where metadata is fine but size is not, re-export slides from Keynote at screen quality instead of repeated filter passes.
+For image-heavy decks where metadata is fine but size is not, re-export from Keynote at screen quality instead of repeated filter passes.

 brew install exiftool